-Lawrence School serves students with IEPs, 504s, and/or diagnoses, such as: dyslexia, dyscalculia, dysgraphia, and ADHD.
+Lawrence School serves students with IEPs, 504s, and/or diagnoses, including: dyslexia, dyscalculia, dysgraphia, and ADHD.
 Our program is designed for students who have average and above intelligence, who simply process information differently than what is expected in a traditional classroom.

-Our students come from more than 80 communities in Northeast Ohio and beyond (some travel 90 minutes each way).
-They represent diverse cultural and socioeconomic backgrounds.
-And like 10 to 15 percent of all school-aged children, they have a diagnosed learning difference.
-We specialize in teaching students who are average or above average in intelligence, but struggle with a language-based learning difference and/or with focusing their attention.
+We specialize in teaching students who are average or above average in intelligence, but struggle with a learning difference and/or with focusing their attention.
 This includes:

 In public school environments, the IEP process would classify our students as having a Specific Learning Disability (SLD).